Info on Online Colleges in Maryland

 According to the Maryland Department of Labor, Licensing and Regulation (dllr.state.md.us, 2012), industries in the state with the highest expected growth rate from 2010 to 2020 include health care and social assistance, transportation and warehousing, and professional, technical and scientific services.
 Some of the biggest employers in the state include healthcare companies like University of Maryland Medical System, Johns Hopkins Hospital, Helix Health System, and aerospace contractor Northrop Grumman Corporation.
 Many entry-level and advanced positions in these growing companies require a college degree—and thanks to the rise of online education, more Maryland residents now have the opportunity to earn one.

-Advantages of Online Education for Students in Maryland
+Advantages of Online Colleges for Students in Maryland (MD)

 For Maryland residents interested in higher education, there are several advantages to pursuing an online program.
 Online learning allows working professionals and busy parents to pursue a degree without sacrificing their work or family commitments.
 Additionally, those who have difficulty learning in a traditional classroom may find success with online courses.
 Students with limited mobility or those who live far from a campus might find traditional education impossible; for those individuals, online learning could be an excellent alternative.